gvwilson/sensibleadventures/iffy/iffy.md

 Iffy emptied the dustpan into the trash and tossed her goggles into her toolbag.
 It wasn't fair---Jeep could use the equipment any time he wanted, but all he ever did was complain and look for ways not to.
-The worst thing was, she knew it wasn't Jeep's fault that he was like this.
+The worst thing was,
+she knew it wasn't Jeep's fault that he was like this.
-Like every other resident of Halley he had been inducted into the Marines when he turned sixteen.
+Like everyone else in Antarctica he had been inducted into the Marines when he turned sixteen.
 He'd only served a few weeks---just long enough to be sure that the induction had worked---but having someone else's personality temporarily imprinted over his had changed him.
-Iffy missed the bashful sixteen-year-old who had loved to tell bad jokes and help his mother make curry.
+Iffy missed the sixteen-year-old who had shared his drawings with her.
-"He'll come back eventually," Mr. Mishra said the one time Iffy broached the subject, his tone making it clear that she shouldn't bring it up again.
+"He'll come back eventually," Mister Mishra said the one time Iffy broached the subject, his tone making it clear that she shouldn't bring it up again.
 "It just takes some folk longer than others to find their way home."